-5.4.
+5.5.
 Sidewalk Café and Outdoor Patio Grant (Financial Incentive-Based Program)

 The Sidewalk Café and Outdoor Patio Grant may be available to eligible applicants to assist with the physical improvement and beautification of seasonal outdoor sidewalk café spaces and permanent outdoor patios.
 The grant is intended to promote a lively and vibrant streetscape in the downtown cores and support the establishment of restaurant patio space in other areas, where permitted and appropriate.
-Where all eligibility requirements are fulfilled, a Sidewalk Café and Outdoor Patio Grant may be provided for up to 50% of the eligible costs project costs.
+Where all eligibility requirements are fulfilled, a Sidewalk Café and Outdoor Patio Grant may be provided for up to 50% of the eligible project costs.

-5.5.
-Historic Property Improvement Grant
+5.6.
+Historic Property Improvement Grant (Financial Incentive-Based Program)

-The purpose of the Historic Property Improvement Grant is to encourage the conservation of historic buildings and properties in the Municipality designated under Part IV of the Ontario Heritage Act.
+The purpose of the Historic Property Improvement Grant is to encourage the conservation of historic buildings and properties in the Municipality designated under Part IV of the Ontario Heritage Act or buildings and properties recognized as being historically significant.
 This grant provides incentives for owners of historic properties to renovate or refurbish the properties in a manner that is consistent with and complementary to the heritage character.
-Where all eligibility requirements are fulfilled, a Historic Property Improvement Grant may be provided for up to 50% of the eligible costs project costs.
+Where all eligibility requirements are fulfilled, a Historic Property Improvement Grant may be provided for up to 50% of the eligible project costs.